-- explain the circumstances under which policy actors might search for solutions from other countries for potential utilisation in their own country aimed at delivering innovation and optimising of approaches to common challenges
+- Explain the circumstances under which policy actors might search for solutions from other countries for potential utilization in their own country aimed at delivering innovation and optimizing of approaches to common challenges.

-- conceptualise and respond to demands for policymaking to deliver coordination and coherence in terms of outputs across traditional administrative and social groupings and distinctions.
+- Conceptualise and respond to demands for policymaking to deliver great co-ordination and coherence in terms of outputs across traditional administrative and social groupings and distinctions.

 Detailed subject description.